Von Steigers: Singles career - Karl Von Steiger

 Karl briefly worked in Phoenix and held the UWA Western States Tag Team Championship with Tito Montez, losing it to Chris Colt and one of Kurt Von Steiger's students Bobby Jaggers, who worked as Bobby Mayne at the time.
 After leaving the Phoenix Territory he started working in Dory Funk's NWA Western States territory based out of Amarillo, Texas.
 In 1972 Von Steiger teamed up with Ciclón Negro to win the NWA Western States Tag Team Championship, a title he would also hold in 1974, this time with Siegfried Stanke.
 Karl also won the NWA Western States Heavyweight Championship from Terry Funk and held it for six months before losing it to Ricky Romero.
 In April 1973 Killer Karl Krupp chose Kurt Von Steiger to replace Fritz Von Erich as one half of the NWA International Tag Team Championship in Japan Wrestling Association.
 When the promotion closed shortly after Von Steiger and Krupp took the belts with them to Texas and gave them to Dory Funk to use.
 In 1974 Karl Von Steiger engaged in a prolonged storyline with future World Champion Bob Backlund centering on the Western States Heavyweight Championship.
 Von Steiger would win the title from Backlund on two occasions in 1974.

 In 1975 Von Steiger moved on to Alabama, where he began to work for Nick Gulas' NWA Mid-America territory.
 In NWA Mid-America Von Steiger would team with another "German", Otto Von Heller, like Steiger he too was only pretending to be German.
 The team defeated George Gulas and Jackie Fargo to win the NWA Mid-America Tag Team Championship on May 26, 1975.
 Soon after, the team of Von Steiger and Von Heller defeated Fargo and Gulas once again, this time for the NWA Mid-America U.S. Tag Team Championship and held it until August 1975 when they lost to the team of Tojo Yamamoto and Tommy Rich.
 The team's biggest success came when they won NWA Mid-America's main tag team title, the NWA Mid-America Southern Tag Team Championship from the team of Jimmy Golden and Tojo Yamamoto, a title they would win once more in 1975.
 After breaking up with Von Heller Karl worked various other southern territories, never settling down in one particular place long enough.

+Karl died on November 8, 2022, at 88 years old.